 11:30 – Scan your card on a GVB tram or the metro underneath Centraal Station to quickly and easily get over to Waterlooplein.

-12:00 – Enjoy an art gallery such as the Hermitage Museum, a branch of the Hermitage in Russia which is one of the largest museums in the world.
+12:00 – Enjoy an art gallery such as the Hermitage Museum, a branch of the Hermitage in Russia, one of the largest museums in the world.
 At this location in Amsterdam, see portraits from the 17th century, and much more from the private Russian collection.

 14:00 – Grab a quick lunch before you head over to the Jewish Cultural Quarter — all four sites in the district are included with your card!